jtl-scx/dev-guide/Guide/Channel-API.md

 	- If the return is accepted (acceptReturn)
 	- A condition must be specified
 	- A reason can be specified
-	- A note can be stored.
+	- A additional note that can be stored.

 ## Refund

 ![](refund.png)

-Refunds are initiated directly by the merchant, e.g. after a return has been processed or after agreement with the buyer (via ticket/email/phone).
-The channel processes the refund and after success or failure sends a `Channel:Order.RefundProcessingResult` back to the merchant to ensure that a refund has been properly processed.
+Refunds are initiated directly by the merchant, e.g. after a return has been processed or following an agreement with the buyer (via ticket/email/phone).
+The channel processes the refund and sends a `Channel:Order.RefundProcessingResult` after a success or failure back to the merchant to ensure that a refund has been properly processed.

 # Links and other Resources